 OHSU is the first hospital in the Pacific Northwest to acquire a PET/MRI hybrid scanner.
-This new state-of-the-art technology will be located on the first floor of Lamfrom Biomedical Research Building (LBRB) on OHSU's main campus.
+This new state-of-the-art technology is located on the first floor of the Lamfrom Biomedical Research Building (LBRB) on OHSU's main campus.
 PET/MRI combines the excellent anatomic soft tissue detail of MRI with the molecular and functional information of PET.

 Shared Research and Healthcare mission

 In addition to the clinical benefits that this new technology brings, it enhances the collaboration between two OHSU missions, Research and Healthcare, amplifying our potential for developing new diagnostic and therapeutic tools for better patient outcomes.
 The Center for Radiochemistry Research is already working on new radiopharmaceuticals to complement the PET/MRI.
 In addition, this scanner offers the opportunity to the physicians and researchers of the Advanced Imaging Research Center, Knight Cancer Institute, Knight Cardiovascular Institute, and other OHSU research groups to collaborate on new clinical and research projects.

 PET/MRI is a new hybrid imaging technology, combining two powerful diagnostic modalities, PET and MRI:

 - PET or "Positron Emission Tomography" is an imaging modality that uses small amounts of radioactive materials called "radiotracers" to image the function of organs or systems within the body.

 - MRI or "Magnetic Resonance Imaging," on the other hand, utilizes a strong magnetic field within the scanner and additional pulse sequences to image the organs and various structures in the body.